bjarn/bjarn/README.md

 For automation and other DevOps projects I am also familiar with software such as Ansible, Terraform, Openstack, Linux (mostly Debian & CentOS) and webhosting control panels like Plesk and DirectAdmin.

-Since I work mostly on my own when it comes to my own projects, I also 👨‍🎨 design them myself using Sketch.
+Since I work mostly on my own when it comes to my own projects, I also 👨‍🎨  design them myself using Figma.

 ### Hit me up.
 - Twitter: https://twitter.com/BjarnBronsveld